victorolivo24/NBA-defense-optimizer/docs/implementation_log.md

 - "given the public features we actually have, these are the most defensible levers for scheme simulation"

-### Interview version

-If asked how the JSON is generated:

-- "We use a data-driven proxy script that derives scheme adjustments from the current season database.
-For Drop, we proxy bigs by high roll-man defensive volume.
-For Switch, we proxy perimeter defenders by high ball-handler defensive volume.
-For Zone, we proxy team shell behavior using lineups that face the most spot-up volume.
-We then compare stronger or weaker cohorts inside those proxy groups to league-average values and store those differences as scheme deltas in `dynamic_scheme_profiles.json`."

 Why those heuristics were used:

 - public data does not include scheme labels